-- Important documents (passport, emergency contact information, insurance card, ATM card, money, etc.) should be in your carry-on luggage.
-Also, make sure that you make a copy of important documents and leave them with a friend or family member back home to access in the case of an emergency. - Take enough prescription medication to last the duration of the program.
+• Important documents (passport, emergency contact information, insurance card, ATM card, money, etc.) should be in your carry-on luggage.
+Also, make sure that you make a copy of important documents and leave them with a friend or family member back home to access in the case of an emergency.

+- Take enough prescription medication to last the duration of the program.
 Keep prescription medication in their original packaging and carry a letter/prescription from your doctor explaining your condition and use of medication.
-Prescriptions should be packed in your carry-on luggage. - Leisure clothes (long skirts, loose long pants, t-shirts, casual shoes) - Comfortable walking shoes (also shoes for rain) - Jacket or fleece (needed on airplane only) - Swimsuit - Reusable water bottle - First aid kit: Pain reliever, band-aids/ointment for cuts, diarrhea medicine (pepto) - Sunblock, hat and sunglasses for protection from harmful effects of UV sun rays. - Antibacterial hand wipes or alcohol-based hand sanitizer containing at least 60% alcohol. - Insect repellent - Towel - Camera - Small flashlight - Pocket knife (if you have one; pack it in your checked luggage.
-Pocket knives in carry-ons may be confiscated by airport officials) - Luggage lock (must be TSA approved): tsa.gov/blog/tags/locks - Valuable items, expensive jewelry, and items that cannot be replaced should be left at home.
+Prescriptions should be packed in your carry-on luggage. - Bring gift(s) for family.
+These can include handmade soaps, small toys for kids, deck of cards, house hold items, nice cookies, UW t-shirts or mugs, bubbles for kids, Bucky magnets, crayons and coloring books for kids, flash drives for adults, etc. - Work Clothes.
+These must include: covered shoulders at all times and longer skirts/pants for women.
+Jeans are also acceptable.
+No leggings or tank tops.

+Other Things to Pack:

+- Leisure clothes (long skirts, loose long pants, t-shirts, casual shoes, comfortable shoes for walking and rain shoes)

+- Work Gloves (ask Program Leader for recommendations)

+- Sleeping bag liner/ small blanket

+- Small Towel

+- Headlamp and extra batteries

+- Mosquito spray and wipes

+- Ear plugs

+- Easy-to-remove shoes (for temples)

+- White shirt(s)/ clothing (for temples)

+- Toilet paper

+- Small plastic bags and zip locks for trash

+- Reusable water bottle

+- Swim suit

+- Small first aid kit

+- Sunblock, hat and sunglasses for protection from harmful effects of UV sun rays.

+- Antibacterial hand wipes or alcohol-based hand sanitizer containing at least 60% alcohol.

+- Camera

+- Luggage lock must be TSA approved): tsa.gov/blog/tags/locks

+- Electricity adapter/converter (see below)

+Things not to Pack:

+- Valuable/ expensive items such as jewelry - Laptop

+Electronics

+A plug adapter and voltage transformer will be needed in order to use electronics abroad.
+The electricity current in Sri Lanka is 230 volts, whereas the U.S. is 120 volts.
+Note that many electronic items such as hairdryers or flat/curling irons do not operate with the same voltage and will likely short circuit if you use them abroad, even with a plug/voltage adapter.

+Budget

+In country transportation, housing, most meals, excursion fees and lectures are included in your program fee.
+The only things you will need to budget for during your program are airfare, visa fee, a few meals, and spending money.